magento/knowledge-base/src/troubleshooting/general/error-running-the-setup-di-compile-command-manually.md

 The error occurs because the `setup:di:compile` command tries to access the `var/di` and `var/generation` directories, which are read-only.

 It is not a defect but an expected behavior on cloud environments.
 You should not run `setup:di:compile` manually since this command is being executed during the deployment process.
-The Magento code cannot be changed on the fly (because it is located in the read-only directories), so there is no need to recompile `var/di` and `var/generation` : there is no difference with files generated during deployment.
+The code for Adobe Commerce cannot be changed on the fly (because it is located in the read-only directories), so there is no need to recompile `var/di` and `var/generation`: there is no difference with files generated during deployment.

 ## Solution